FemLolStudio/Gacha-Club-Assets/README.md

 ## Summary
 I created this project so that everyone can freely access and use the unpacked files of **Gacha Club** for their own projects.

+Since the textures were all in one, they were sorted.

 ---
 ## Content